-9.9.1.
-Describe the process used by the State to ensure interaction with Indian Tribes and organizations in the State on the development and implementation of the procedures required in 42 CFR 457.125.
+9.9.1 Describe the process used by the State to ensure interaction with Indian Tribes and organizations in the State on the development and implementation of the procedures required in 42 CFR 457.125.
 States should provide notice and consultation with Tribes on proposed pregnant women expansions.
-(Section 2107(c)) (42 CFR 457.120(c))
+(Section 2107(c)) (42CFR 457.120(c))

-Division of Medical Assistance, submitted a letter to confirm that the State will follow the same Tribal
+In compliance with CMS's request, the North Carolina Department of Health and Human Services, Division of Medical Assistance, submitted a letter to confirm that the State will follow the same Tribal consultation process for the CHIP Program as it does for the State Medicaid Program.